IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 The Commission should ensure that they ask men about their experiences *as men*.
 Asking men about their experiences as men allows the Commission to identify issues that affect men because they are men, such as discrimination. *Integrating a Gender Perspective into Human Rights Investigations* recommends asking gender-specific questions:

 > \[I\]t is important to always include questions aimed at gathering information on how a particular situation may affect women, men, girls and boys differently.
-Remember that the gender dimension of violations often remains invisible if not properly researched.^[NManual on Human Rights Monitoring (Revised edition)]
+Remember that the gender dimension of violations often remains invisible if not properly researched.\[57]

 It is important for the Commission to encourage and facilitate men to talk about their experiences *as men*.
 The goal of asking men about their experiences as men is to identify men's gender-specific issues.
 Unfortunately, some men may find it difficult to talk about their experience as a man because they have not talked to other men about the issues, or they are unfamiliar with the issue due to little public recognition of it, or they feel that women victims deserve more attention.
 The Commission should address these types of issue when planning to engage men.

 ### Recognise men are not a homogenous group

 Gender sensitivity requires recognising that men come from a wide range of different backgrounds.
 The Commission should ensure their monitoring captures the situation for all kinds of different men.
 Subgroups of men may face gender-specific issues that are not visible when considering men as a whole.
-For example, *Integrating a Gender Perspective into Human Rights Investigations* says to "to note intersecting forms of discrimination which place specific groups of women, girls, men and boys at a heightened risk of certain violations."^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+For example, *Integrating a Gender Perspective into Human Rights Investigations* says to "to note intersecting forms of discrimination which place specific groups of women, girls, men and boys at a heightened risk of certain violations."\[43]

 ## Including men throughout the monitoring process

 The Commission should consider the needs of men and boys at every stage of the monitoring process.
 The *Manual on Human Rights Monitoring* says men's experiences and concerns should be integral to the design and implementation of the monitoring cycle:

 > Integrating a gender perspective... is also a strategy for making women's as well as men's experiences and concerns an integral dimension of the design and implementation of the monitoring cycle.
-It helps to better understand the causes and types of human rights violations and, hence, the measures required for prevention and protection.^[NManual on Human Rights Monitoring (Revised edition)]
+It helps to better understand the causes and types of human rights violations and, hence, the measures required for prevention and protection.\[57]

 Monitoring has four stages, preparation, information gathering, analysis, and reporting.